Etihad Towers

 Etihad Towers is a complex of buildings with five towers in Abu Dhabi, the capital city of the United Arab Emirates.

-Usage
+Usage and history

 The towers are located opposite the Emirates Palace hotel and feature offices, apartments and a hotel.
 The estimated cost for the construction was 2.5 billion Dirhams.
 Towers 2 and 5 topped out in November 2010.

 A year later, in November 2011, the Jumeirah at Etihad Towers Hotel which belongs to Jumeirah Group was opened in Tower 1.
 Tori No Su Japanese restaurant opened within the hotel in 2012.
 The hotel has been rebranded to Conrad Abu Dhabi Etihad Towers which opened doors in Tower 1 on October 1, 2020.
 The adjacent Tower 2 is (as of January 2023) the fourth tallest in Abu Dhabi.
 Tower 2 has an observation deck named "Observation Deck at 300" on the 75th floor which is accessible from the hotel via a lower level linking podium.